cascroydon/LinkedList/README.md

 # LinkedList

-An example attempting to link two lists of different types.

-With line 18 commented out:

-    //LLs.AddLast(LLi);

-The program will compile and produce the output:
+Okay with this version of the program, we get the output:

-    We have the following 2 items in the is the list.
+    We have the following 4 items in the is the list.
     Node's data is Dudeo
     Node's data is Smell

-However, if we attempt to join the lists with line 18 we get this error:

-    Program.cs(18,15): error CS1503: Argument 1: cannot convert from 'System.Collections.Generic.LinkedList<int>' to 'string'

-The compiler is complaining that it can't link the LinkedList containing int objects to a LinkedList containing string objects.
+    Node's data is 10
+    Node's data is 9

+However, the program isn't doing exactly what we want.
+Instead of joined the two lists together, it's adding the elements of the other list in order one be one.
+This is an O(n) operation where n is the number of items in the second list.